 • “We’ve reached an average of 8 impressions daily per person in [country X].”

-• “The brand promotion campaign has increased the amount of impressions by 600%.”
+• “The brand promotion campaign has increased the number of impressions by 600%.”

 • “National exposure coverage between the age segment of 21-65 is virtually 100%.”